jonathan-schilling/objectDetectionVideo/README.md

 │
 ├── data
 │   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── processed      <- The final data sets.
 │   └── raw            <- The original, immutable data dump.
 │
 ├── docs